-- — Payment of Interest can be made to working or non-working partner.
+- Payment of Interest can be made to working or non-working partners.

-- — It is not allowed if the tax is paid on Presumptive basis under Section 44AD or Section 44ADA.
+- It is not allowed if the tax is paid on a Presumptive basis under Section 44AD or Section 44ADA.

-- — If the firm receives interest on drawings from partner then it is taxable in the hands of the firm.
+- If the firm receives interest on drawings from a partner then it is taxable in the hands of the firm.

-No TDS is to be deducted by partnership firm on salary or interest paid or credited to partner.
-This also applies where such salary or remuneration is taxable in the hands of partner.
+No TDS is to be deducted by a partnership firm on salary or interest paid or credited to a partner.
+This also applies where such salary or remuneration is taxable in the hands of a partner.

 Hii, want to get publish your article at www.bharatax.in, then submit your article here or send a mail to email@example.com